dianalatte1/dianalatte1/README.md

 <h3 align="center">A passionate frontend developer from Mexico</h3>

 I'm a 26 years old.
-I'm a Software Engineer in Nowports.
+I'm a Software Engineer looking for amazing projects.
 I'm a passionate teacher 👩‍🏫  by choice since 21.
-Software Engineer in progress. 🚀
+Software Engineer in progress at UVM. 🚀

 <h3 align="left">Connect with me:</h3>
 <p align="left">